Michael-Meade/Apache2LogViewer/README.md

 0 18 * * * cd /var/log/apache2; ruby Discord.rb >/dev/null 2>&1

 ```
 The snippet above is the crontab that I used on VPS to run the script.
+It will run every day at 6:00 PM.

 More examples can be found <a href="https://michael-meade.github.io/Projects/apache2-log-reader.html">here.</a>